 We all have goals that are important to us.
 But is it our drive to achieve a certain outcome that makes us better?
 Or something else entirely?

-In the book Art & Fear, authors David Bayles and Ted Orland share a surprising story about a ceramics teacher.
+Art & Fear, authors David Bayles and Ted Orland share a surprising story about a ceramics teacher.
 This story just might reframe the way you think about setting goals, making progress, and becoming better at the things that are important to you.

 Here’s what happened…